The Proscenium opening is 50’ wide x 28’ high

 A grandMA 2 light console may also be available unless it is in use in another venue.

 The dimmers are Strand CD-80’s and there are (323) 2.4K dimmers and (10) 6K dimmers, totaling 333 usable circuits.

 There are two Strong xenon Super Trouper 1.6K short throw follow spots, permanently housed in an enclosed booth above the top balcony.
 Distance to the plaster line is approximately 100’.
 The follow spots are spaced approximately 16’ apart from each other.

-There are two Cam-Lok disconnect panels located on the wall upstage right.
+TWO Cam-Lok disconnect panels located on the wall upstage right.
 Each panel is 3-phase 400A.

-There is one Cam-Lok disconnect panel 3-phase 100A located upstage left.
+ONE Cam-Lok disconnect panel 3-phase 100A located upstage left.